leshill/resque_spec/README.md

 (And I take note of the `before` block that is calling `reset!` for every spec)

-And I might write this as a cucumber step
+And I might write this as a Cucumber step

     Then /the (\w?) has (\w?) queued/ do |thing, method|
       thing_obj = instance_variable_get("@#{thing}")